irkwan/irkwan/_posts/Artikel_13514104_Extended_Boolean_Model.md

 </ul>
 <p>Which is why <strong>several models had been proposed</strong> to improve upon this basic model, with an attempt to address the issues above...</p>
 <h2>Chapter 3, The Extended Boolean Model</h2>
 <p>As previously explained, the <strong>Extended Boolean Model</strong> refer to all IR model that <strong>improve upon</strong> the <strong>Standard Boolean Model</strong> in order to deal with its weakness.
 There had been proposed many such model, such as the <strong>MMM</strong> model, the <strong>Paice</strong> model and <strong>P-norm</strong> model.
-This article will mainly focus its discussion around the <strong>P-Norm</strong> model, and if interested, the explanation of the other model can be found here:
+This article will mainly focus its discussion around the <strong>P-Norm</strong> model (the more feature complete from the three), and if interested, the explanation of the other model can be found here:
 <a href="http://orion.lcg.ufrj.br/Dr.Dobbs/books/book5/chap15.htm">http://orion.lcg.ufrj.br/Dr.Dobbs/books/book5/chap15.htm</a></p>
 <p><br>
 The concept of the P-Norm model is similar to its predecessor, but it also made some changes into it; to add more features and capability.
 One of the most important changes are the addition of term weights for every term appearance in a document.
 This concept is called <strong>term weighting</strong>, it is basically a way to measure and note how relevant is a term in a document. </p>